luke-jj/movie-review-api/README.md

     PUT     /api/movies/{id}
     DELETE  /api/movies/{id}

-    POST    /api/rentals
-    GET     /api/rentals
+    POST    /api/rentals            create a rental / rent a movie GET     /api/rentals

-    POST    /api/returns
+    POST    /api/returns            delete a rental / return a rental

-    GET     /api/users/me
-    POST    /api/users
+    POST    /api/users              create new user
+    GET     /api/users/me           get current user details

-    POST    /api/auth
+    POST    /api/auth               login / create JSON web token

-## Authentication & Authorization
+## Headers
-Users can not be logged out using the api, as json web tokens are not saved on the server.
-The logout feature has to be implemented in the client application by deleting the webtoken from local storage.

 On login or registration a json webtoken is sent to the client as a value of the header `x-auth-token`.
 This header and token value has to be sent with future api calls to authorize usage of some endpoints.

-## Data Model
-Mongoose validates the persistence model and Joi validates the user input model.
-`isGold` property may be used to calculate the rental fee.